 The primary aim of the group is to delineate the specific molecular and pathological effects of physiologically relevant doses of environmental agents on specific target cells in the lung and other organs.
 Over time, genetic and epigenetic changes in cell phenotype elicited by environmental agents lead to tissue remodeling, alterations in organ structure and function, and disease (Figure 1).
 Cell culture, animal model systems and human material are used to test specific hypotheses with the aim of identifying crucial pathways that may represent therapeutic targets in man.
 Contemporary methods in molecular biology, cell biology, and organ physiology are integrated into research programs that support and are facilitated by central core facilities for Flow Cytometry, DNA analysis, Cell Imaging, and Transgenic Mice.
 In "Environmental Lung Disease", research interests include asthma, fibrosis, and cancer.

 The Environmental Pathology Program is integrated with many other research endeavors in the College of Medicine and the University of Vermont.
-The program co-sponsors a well attended seminar program with the Cell Signaling Program, a broad initiative sponsored by joint funding from the Vermont Cancer Center (VCC) and the Departments of Pathology, Molecular Physiology and Biophysics, and Molecular Pharmacology.
-Members of the Environmental Pathology Program also participate in other research programs in the VCC, have joint appointments in other Departments, and act as thesis advisors for graduate students in Cell and Molecular Biology (CMB), Microbiology and Molecular Genetics, Molecular Pharmacology, Molecular Physiology and Biophysics, and Biochemistry.
+The program co-sponsors a well attended seminar program with the Cell Signaling Program, a broad initiative sponsored by joint funding from the The University of Vermont Cancer Center and the Departments of Pathology and Laboratory Medicine, Molecular Physiology and Biophysics, and Molecular Pharmacology.
+Members of the Environmental Pathology Program also participate in other research programs in The University of Vermont Cancer Center, have joint appointments in other Departments, and act as thesis advisors for graduate students in Cell and Molecular Biology (CMB), Microbiology and Molecular Genetics, Molecular Pharmacology, Molecular Physiology and Biophysics, and Biochemistry.
 Program scientists serve on a wide variety of administrative committees within the College of Medicine and University concerning research and graduate education, including the Graduate Education Committee, the CMB steering committee, and institutional review boards addressing animal and laboratory protocols.
 The faculty is cohesive, interactive, and dedicated to improving the research and training climate within the College of Medicine and the University as a whole.